Resume Tips

 Jira, Asana, Trello, Microsoft Project, Smartsheet, Confluence, Basecamp, Monday.com

-BUDGETING & FINANCIAL
+BUDGETING AND FINANCIAL

 Budget Forecasting, Cost-Benefit Analysis, ROI Calculation, Resource Allocation, Financial Reporting